 So… I’m glad you’ve found your way here, and I hope you’ve found something useful for yourself, or in understanding a loved one struggling with mental illness and the ability to accept his or her value.

-I’m struggling this week.
+I’m struggling.
 But God is bigger.
 Grace is stronger.
 Always.